klust/SupercomputersForStarters/docs/C01_Introduction/C01_S01_Goals.md

 The reader may be very much tempted to say **"I'm not a programmer, do I need to know all this?"** but one should realise a supercomputer is a very expensive machine and a large research infrastructure that should be used efficiently unless a cheap PC or smartphone.
-Whether a supercomputer will be used well depends on your choice of software.
+Whether a supercomputer will be used well depends on the problem you're trying to solve and on your choice of software.
 It also depends on the resources that you request when starting a program.
 Unlike your PC, a supercomputer is a large shared infrastructure and you have to specify which part of the computer you need for your computations.
-And this requires an understanding of both the supercomputer that you are using and the needs of the software you're using.
-In fact, if the software cannot sufficiently well exploit the hardware of the supercomputer, you should be using a different type of computing such as simply a more powerful PC, or in some cases a cloud workstation.
+This requires an understanding of the supercomputer that you are using, the needs of the software you're using and the problem you're trying to solve.
+In fact, if the software cannot sufficiently well exploit the hardware of the supercomputer, or if your problem is too small, you should be using a different type of computing such as simply a more powerful PC, or in some cases a cloud workstation.

 Another goal is also to make it very clear that a supercomputer is not a superscaled PC that does